matthagy/scalaps/README.md

 See blog post,
 [Introducing scalaps: Scala-inspired data structures for Python](https://medium.com/@matthagy/introducing-scalaps-scala-inspired-data-structures-for-python-53f3afc8696) to learn about using this library.
 > A functional, object-oriented approach for working with sequences and collections.
-Also similar to Java Streams.
+Also similar to Spark RDDs and Java Streams.
 Hope you find they simplify your code by providing a plethora of common algorithms for working with sequences and collections.

 ## Example
 ```python